Finding the right university is about more than number-crunching. Here's what else you need to think about

 Are you a slave to university league tables?

 Every prospective student spends at least some time trawling through the latest uni beauty parades.
 But if you’re basing your decision purely on the number against a uni’s name, then you’re missing a trick.

 League tables can give a valuable insight into a uni’s performance and reputation, but they’re not the final word.
 Even high-ranking unis agree.

-"League tables don’t take everything into account,” says Lydia Newton, higher education adviser at top-25 university UEA.
+"League tables don’t take everything into account,” says Lydia Newton, recruitment manager at UEA.
 “There are so many things to consider when choosing a university that they don’t cover, such as the type of campus and style of teaching.
 These are both important elements that should form part of your overall decision too."

-“Use them with caution,” adds Keir Robinson, education liaison officer at 33rd-placed Heriot Watt University.
+“Use them with caution,” adds Keir Robinson, education liaison officer at Heriot Watt University.
 “Just because a university is high up the league table, it doesn’t mean that the course and location is right for you.”

 But if league tables aren’t the whole story, what else do you need to know?
 We’re glad you asked…